 Concluding the vendor performance evaluation process: Act on the results

 When your evaluations are complete, it’s time to make a game plan for your next steps.
-Based on the vendor scoring, how do you decide which vendor relationships to maintain and which to change?
+So, based on the vendor scoring, how do you decide which vendor relationships to maintain and which to change?

 If the data indicates that there is significant room for improvement, it’s time to decide.
 Consider sending out a request for information (RFI) to your current vendor as well as their competitors.
 This is a good way to gather preliminary information, while also giving your existing supplier the opportunity to address your concerns.
 After evaluating the results, it may be time to end the contract and select a new vendor that better fits your needs.